invoke-ai/InvokeAI/docs/installation/050_INSTALLING_MODELS.md

 into InvokeAI and/or converted into optimized `diffusers` models.
 Be aware that CIVITAI hosts many models that generate NSFW content.

+!!! note

-**Note** that InvokeAI 2.3.x does not support directly importing and running Stable Diffusion version 2 checkpoint models.
+    InvokeAI 2.3.x does not support directly importing and running Stable Diffusion version 2 checkpoint models.
 You may instead convert them into `diffusers` models using the conversion methods described below.

 ## Installation